 - Transnational Crimes

 The program requires 146 credits of courses, including fieldwork or internship and thesis.
 The standard duration for the program is 4 years comprise 8 semesters.
 Graduating from IUP Faculty of Law Universitas Gadjah Mada, a student will be granted of S.H.
 (Sarjana Hukum) equivalent with LL.B (Legum Baccalaureus).

-- Dual Degree from from University of Maastricht (S.H., LL.B) and from Charles Darwin University (S.H., LL.B.)
+- Dual Degree Program from University of Maastricht, the Netherlands (S.H., LL.B) and from Charles Darwin University, Australia (S.H., LL.B.)

-- Exchange Program with Partners Universities (Erasmus University Rotterdam, University of Groningen, Utrecht University, University of Toulouse1 Capitole, Nagoya University) and many more
+- Exchange Program with Partners Universities (Erasmus University Rotterdam, University of Groningen, Utrecht University, University of Toulouse1 Capitole, Nagoya University, University of Sydney, Monash University) and many more

 - International Workshop and Seminar